Workers, Friends, Home Church, The Truth, The Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New

 [NOTE: This is NOT the Wm.
 Weir listed on the 1905 workers list who was from Scotland and Overseer of Sweden.]

 1876: Rebecca Edith (Edie) Weir (born Nov.
-4, 1876 on Beechward Ave, Dublin.
+4, 1876 on Upper Beechward Ave, Dublin.
 Died Feb 21, 1959 in Ireland).
 She went in the work in 1905 and is listed on the 1905 Workers List.
 In 1911, age 34, she went to California to preach.
 She and her brother Irvine can be traced through 1912 in the "When the gospel came…" to California accounts.
 Reportedly Edie left the work due to bad health and returned to her home in Dublin; never married; and lived above shop on Baggot Street til her death in 1958.
-The FIRST Sunday meeting in Dublin was held over Weir's Store on Baggot Street and remained there until Edie died in 1959.
-The store is still in operation and is still called Weirs.
+The FIRST Sunday meeting in Dublin was held over Weir's Store on Baggot Street and remained there until her death.
+The Weirs store has continued to operate under various proprieters who continued using that name.
 See Photo in TTT Photo Gallery.
 (Scroll to right for more photos)

 1889: Emma Kathleen Weir